latenitefilms/BRAWToolbox/stabilisation.md

 # Stabilisation

+**BRAW Toolbox v3.0.0** introduced a **Media Extension**, allowing you to import `.braw` files natively into Final Cut Pro.

+This means that `.braw` files now behave exactly the same as `.mov` so you can relink in Final Cut Pro as normal.

+The **Media Extension** also has **Gyroflow** support built in!

+You can read more on the [Media Extension page](/media-extension).

+The below information is for people using the legacy BRAW Toolbox workflow.

+---

+## Legacy Workflow

 Unfortunately Final Cut Pro doesn't allow stabilisation of Multicam Clips and Synchronised Clips.

 To workaround this, you can export a ProRes file of the clip you want to stabilise, and bring it back into Final Cut Pro, or use a third party tool such as [CoreMelt's Lock & Load X](https://coremelt.com/products/lock-and-load-x).